AdamCooke22/project_3/README.md

 # Project Title: Ez As Py News

-This blockchain application allows users to complete a membership transaction via a smart contract.
+This Streamlit application allows users to complete a membership transaction via a smart contract.
 Once a successful transaction has occurred, the user will be able to download a certificate of membership token.
 The user will then be allowed to view news articles in the following topics: Technology, World News, National News, and Business.

 The process of the application is detailed below: